World War Z: Plot

 The following spring, an unnamed journalist reveals the uselessness of Phalanx and that the infected are essentially walking corpses, sparking a crisis later dubbed the "Great Panic" in which global order collapses, with rioting, breakdown of essential services, and indiscriminate culling of citizens killing more people than the zombies themselves.
 Russia imposes a decimation of its military to end rampant mutinies.
 Ukraine uses VX gas on refugees and its own citizens in an attempt to weed out the infected.
-Iran and Pakistan destroy each other in a brief nuclear exchange over a refugee crisis.
-When the U.S. military stages a high-profile battle in Yonkers, their conventional warfare tactics prove futile against the overwhelming horde of zombies, and the military is routed on live television.
+Iran and Pakistan go to war and destroy each other in a brief nuclear exchange over a refugee crisis.
+In an attempt to repair public trust, the U.S. military stages a high-profile battle in Yonkers.
+However, conventional warfare tactics prove futile against the overwhelming horde of zombies, and the military is routed on live television.
 The catastrophe causes the U.S. President to suffer a nervous breakdown, resulting in his Vice President (heavily implied to be Colin Powell) and cabinet invoking Section 4 of the 25th Amendment and forcibly removing him from office.

 Paul Redeker, a former intelligence consultant for the apartheid-era South African government, develops a drastic survival strategy that designates large groups of humans as unwitting bait, distracting the undead to give safe zones time to fortify themselves and build up resources; most countries go on to adopt the controversial plan.
 The U.S. federal government and military evacuate west of the Rocky Mountains and establish a new capital in Honolulu.
 The International Space Station remains crewed by three astronauts who volunteer not to return to Earth; its commander observes miles-wide "mega swarms" of zombies stretching across Central Asia and the Great Plains.
 The fallout from the Iran–Pakistan War, as well as the millions of global fires sparked by the crisis, creates a nuclear winter.
 Knowing that zombies freeze solid in extreme cold, many ill-prepared North American civilians flee into the wilderness of northern Canada, where an estimated eleven million people die of disease, hypothermia, starvation, and cannibalism.